tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Blue-Writeup.md

 PASSWORD = ''
 {% endhighlight %}

-At the top of the exploit script we find some comments which include a link to a script named "mysmb.py".
+At the top of the exploit script, we can find some comments which include a link to a script named "mysmb.py".
 This script is needed for the exploit to work and can also be downloaded with `wget` as shown below.
 Note that an empty username and password is set using the `USERNAME` and `PASSWORD` variables.
 Sometimes, these aren't required since the target might be configured to allow [null sessions](https://www.blumira.com/glossary/null-session/).

 {% highlight none linenos %}
 kali@kali:/tmp/x$ @@wget https://github.com/offensive-security/exploitdb-bin-sploits/raw/master/bin-sploits/42315.py -O mysmb.py@@